Noise-induced hearing loss: Perceived harmfulness vs. actual harmfulness

-The discomfort threshold is the loudness level from which a sound starts to be felt as too loud and thus painful by an individual.
-Industry workers tend to have a higher discomfort threshold (i.e. the sounds must be louder to feel painful than for non-industry workers), but the sound is just as harmful to their ears.
+The discomfort threshold is the loudness level at which a sound starts to be felt as too loud and thus painful by an individual.
+Industry workers tend to have a higher discomfort threshold (i.e., the sounds must be louder to feel painful than for non-industry workers), but the sound is just as harmful to their ears.
 Industry workers often have NIHL because the discomfort threshold is not a relevant indicator of the harmfulness of a sound.

 Gradually developing

 Gradually developing NIHL refers to permanent cochlear damage from repeated exposure to loud sounds over a period of time.
 Unlike acoustic trauma, this form of NIHL does not occur from a single exposure to a high-intensity sound pressure level.
 Gradually developing NIHL can be caused by multiple exposures to excessive noise in the workplace or any source of repetitive, frequent exposures to sounds of excessive volume, such as home and vehicle stereos, concerts, nightclubs, factory machinery, and personal media players.
 Earplugs have been recommended for those people who regularly attend live music concerts.
-A range of earplugs are now available ranging from inexpensive disposable sets to custom fit, attenuated earplugs which provide true fidelity at reduced audio levels.
+A range of earplugs is now available, ranging from inexpensive disposable sets to custom-fit, attenuated earplugs which provide true fidelity at reduced audio levels.

 Personal listening devices

-Although research is limited, it suggests that increased exposure to loud noise through personal listening devices is a risk factor for noise induced hearing loss.
+Although research is limited, it suggests that increased exposure to loud noise through personal listening devices is a risk factor for noise-induced hearing loss.
 A systematic review of adolescents and young adults reports that over half of the research subjects had been exposed to sound through music exposure on personal devices greater than recommended levels.
 Research suggests stronger correlations between extended duration or elevated usage of personal listening devices and hearing loss.

 Video game sound levels

-A 2024 systematic review of 14 studies investigating associations between sound-induced hearing loss and playing video games and esports found that a significant association between gaming and hearing loss or tinnitus and that the average measured sound levels during gameplay by subjects (which averaged 3 hours per week) exceeded or nearly exceeded permissible sound exposure levels.
+A 2024 systematic review of 14 studies investigating associations between sound-induced hearing loss and playing video games and esports found that there was a significant association between gaming and hearing loss or tinnitus, and that the average measured sound levels during gameplay by subjects (which averaged 3 hours per week) exceeded or nearly exceeded permissible sound exposure levels.